astridx/meinblog/content/posts/joomla/12joomla-acl.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ access.xml](https://github.com/astridx/boilerplate/compare/t9...t10#diff-e5dfd09c647ca1e552c9016cf918acf3)

 First, we set all possible permissions in an XML file.
+Each component can define individual permissions.
+I orientate myself here on the usual actions in Joomla. `core.admin` thereby determines which groups are allowed to configure the permissions at component level via the `options` button in the toolbar. `core.manage` determines which groups are allowed to access the backend of the component.

+> Whether you have individual rights requirements or you also like to follow Joomla and are unsure, the [Access Control List Tutorial](https://docs.joomla.org/J3.x:Access_Control_List_Tutorial)[^docs.joomla.org/J3.x:Access_Control_List_Tutorial] is a helpful read.

 [administrator/components/com_foos/ access.xml](https://github.com/astridx/boilerplate/blob/4efa6681475e12a48143acc126358a0f36fd8452/src/administrator/components/com_foos/access.xml)